Many people talk about the top 100 Bestseller list on Amazon’s Kindle store like it’s the epitome of success for self-publishers. It’s not.

 Your book needs to be optimised for your target keyword to rank effectively.
 This means placing the keyword in the right locations.

-Many people know to put the keyword in the title of the book, but the best practice is to have your book title to be nothing but the keyword.
+Many people know to put the Kindle keyword in the title of the book, but the best practice is to have your book title to be nothing but the keyword.
 Your subtitle can be the vague abstract title you wish, but the title should always be the exact target keyword you want to rank for and nothing else.

-In addition to the title, your keyword should appear within your book description at the top and somewhere in the middle as well.
+In addition to the title, your Kindle keyword should appear within your book description at the top and somewhere in the middle as well.
 Of course the way you place the keyword should be natural and make sense.

-Other things to check for is your book cover design to include the keyword for a quick visual cue.
+Other things to check for is your book cover design to include the Kindle keyword for a quick visual cue.

 You will find it hard to rank without proper placement of your target keyword within the product.